 Are 'breeder's goats' really THAT different from the $100 goat on Craigslist???
 They cant be worth the ridiculous $400-$1000 price tag!
 Really?
 For a goat???!

-A picture can say a thousand words... here are some pictures of goats that were actually offered for sale, AND were being listed as excellent DAIRY/MEAT quality animals.
-Lets see if a breeder is ripping people off----
+A picture can say a thousand words... here are some pictures of goats that were actually offered for sale locally, AND were being listed as excellent DAIRY/MEAT quality animals.
+Lets see which "breeder" is ripping people off----

 What ever--registered goats are just for 'LOOKS' of course they 'look better', that doesn't mean the goats to the left aren't good milk producers.
 True... if you don't actually need high quality milk.
 And don't care that your udders are going to be difficult to milk/ mastitis prone as they sag with age...